aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 ### Step 3: Add Decryption to `retrieve`

-Now that you are encrypting data before storing it, you need to decrypt it before returning it to your caller.
+Now that the application is encrypting data before storing it, it needs to decrypt it before returning it to the caller.
 At least for it to be useful, anyway.

 ```Javascript Node.js
 // Edit retrieve.js